Exchange, Army & Air Force Exchange Service

 The Army & Air Force Exchange Service (the Exchange) has an enduring mission to provide quality merchandise and services to its customers at competitively low prices and to generate earnings which provide a dividend to support Family and Morale, Welfare, and Recreation Command (FMWRC) programs.

-Army National Guard Soldiers on federal active duty and their ID card-holding Family members are eligible to purchase merchandise and services from the Exchange.
+Active duty Soldiers and their I.D. card-holding Family members are eligible to purchase merchandise and services from the Exchange.

 The Exchange is a joint non-appropriated fund instrumentality of the Department of Defense (DoD) and provides quality merchandise and services to active duty, Guard and Reserve members, military retirees and their Families at competitively low prices.
 The Exchange is now in its 117th year.
 Shopping the Exchange offers an average overall savings of 25 percent compared to shopping the competition.
 The Exchange returned $203 million to the military services in 2011.
 Shoppers can enjoy Exchange benefits in many ways, with the greatest value being the Exchange pledge "We go where you go," serving troops worldwide.

 To be our customers' first choice.